 Sure: we are.
 Joking aside and despite the expectations chasing each other, I urge everyone to keep their feet on the ground.
 Yes, there have been many reports of UAPs.
 And yes, institutions like NASA are trying to be more transparent about these phenomena.

-And now, some speculation (why not?)
+And now, a little speculation (why not?)

 Around here we love Dino Buzzati.
 The truth can always be much more extraordinary than we imagine.